meteatamel/duetai-aspnet-webapi/docs/add-unit-tests.md

 This answer is pretty good!
 You can generate a new test project however, there are some issues.

-DuetAI is telling us to add code to the project file, `UnitTest1.csproj` instead of `UnitTest1.cs`.
+Duet AI is telling us to add code to the project file, `UnitTest1.csproj` instead of `UnitTest1.cs`.
 You an go ahead and rename `UnitTest1.cs` to `ToDoItemsControllerTests.cs` and added the suggested code.

 Secondly, `ToDoItemsController` is another project, so we need to refer to the other project from the test project.

-Here comes another question to DuetAI:
+Here comes another question to Duet AI:

 **Prompt**
 > How can I change the project file `ToDoApiTest.csproj` to refer to the `TodoItemsController` class in the other project `ToDoApi.csproj`?